-&lt;sup>5The estimated average wage of new jobs is calculated by multiplying positive FTE growth by the average wage of each project to determine the estimated compensation.
+The estimated average wage of new jobs is calculated by multiplying positive FTE growth by the average wage of each project to determine the estimated compensation.
 The sum of estimated compensation for all projects in the industry group is divided by the total positive FTE growth of the industry group.

-Nebraska Advantage Act Summary of Investment and Employment by Applicants with Active Signed Agreements, by Industry
+Nebraska Advantage Act Summary of Investment & Employment by Applicants with Active Signed Agreements, by Industry